Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/7-linux-booting-debug.rst

 Boot Methods
 ------------

-The boot method of Zynq |reg|-7000 devices can be categorized into these two groups:
+The boot method of Zynq |trade| 7000 devices can be categorized into these two groups:

 -  Master boot method
 -  Slave boot method